 The -INCLUDE directive causes the compiler to interpolate the contents of the named file enclosed in single or double quotes.
 Any filename will be included only once, this can be overridden by appending a trailing space to the filename.
 Trailing spaces are removed from the filename before use.
-If the file is not found in the current working directory an attempt will be made to find it in the directory specified by the SNOLIB environment variable, or if that is not set, a predetermined library directory.

--COPY is a synonym for -INCLUDE for compatibility with SPITBOL/370.
+If the file is not found in the current working directory an attempt will be made to find it in the directories specified in the search path. -COPY is a synonym for -INCLUDE for compatibility with SPITBOL/370.